Nisar Bazmi: In India

 Nisar Bazmi composed music for film "Jamana Paar", which was released in 1946.
 At this time, he also changed his name to Nisar Bazmi.
 He composed music for forty films in India.
 Twenty eight films were released during his stay in India.
 The rest of the movies were released in India after he emigrated to Pakistan.

 In Pakistan

 Nisar Bazmi came to visit his relatives in Pakistan in 1962.
-Here he met veteran film producer Fazal Ahmed Karim Fazli who invited him to compose music for Pakistani films.
+Here he met veteran film producer Fazal Ahmad Karim Fazli who invited him to compose music for Pakistani films.
 "Mr Bazmi accepted the offer and decided to settle in Pakistan."

 His first song in Pakistan was "Mohabbat mei tere sar ki qasam" (singers, Ahmed Rushdi, Noor Jahan) for the 1964 film "Aisa bhi hota hai".
-He also composed many songs for Runa Laila, Ahmed Rushdi, Mehdi Hassan, Faisal Nadeem, Khursheed Nurali (Sheerazi), and Saleem Shahzaad.
+He also composed many songs for Runa Laila, Ahmed Rushdi, Mehdi Hassan, Naheed Akhtar Faisal Nadeem, Khursheed Nurali (Sheerazi), and Saleem Shahzaad.
 He had trained many of the modern composers.
 His closest student/assistant was Badar uz Zaman, the famous classical singer and composer, who remained associated with him for 18 years.
 Nisar Bazmi received many Nigar Awards for his achievements and composed music for 140 films in all during his career.